sunfounder/euler-kit/README.md

 # SunFounder euler-Kit
-This repository is for SunFounder electronic Kit. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.
+This repository is for SunFounder Euler Kit Kit. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.

 Quick Links: